 Soapy water spray

 Soap kills pests when coming in contact with them.
-Soap spray is the cheapest and most effective way to kill these little annoying bugs.
-Spraying soap water on plants will end aphids and mites by dehydrating them, and completely safer for your plants.
+Soap spray is the cheapest and most effective way to kill these annoying bugs.
+Spraying soap water on plants will end aphids and mites by dehydrating them and is ultimately safer for your plants.

 How to make soap spray

-Dilute 2 tablespoons of mild liquid soap with 1-gallon water.
+Dilute two tablespoons of mild liquid soap with 1 gallon of water.
 Spray the solution on infested plants.
 Use this solution every seventh day until the problem is completely gone.

 Garlic and hot pepper spray

-If you are not allergic to a strong smell this might be the right choice for you.
-Garlic’s strong smell halts aphides to eat on your lovely plant leaves and is not harmful to your plant as well.
+It might be the right choice if you are not allergic to a pungent smell.
+Garlic's strong smell halts aphides from eating on your lovely plant leaves and is not harmful to your plant.

 How to make garlic and hot pepper spray

-Put 2 to 3 garlic cloves and 6 large chilies in a blender and make a fine paste.
+Put 2 to 3 garlic cloves and six large chilies in a blender and make a fine paste.
 Sieve the mixture and pour it into a spray bottle to spray on the plants.

 Note: Make sure to do a spot test by spraying the mixture on a little spot to check how the plant reacts to the spray.

 Essential oils are gaining popularity everywhere and now as insecticides too.
-Some essential oils work exceptional as pesticides.
-Also essential to have a fresh aroma of plants which is always so relaxing.
+Some essential oils work exceptionally as pesticides.
+Also necessary to have a fresh aroma of plants which is always so relaxing.

 Eucalyptus essential oil

-Eucalyptus essential oil has a minty smell in it which works as a freshener as well for your office and home besides as a pesticide.
+Eucalyptus essential oil has a minty smell, which works as a freshener for your office and home besides as a pesticide.
 Eucalyptus is the best option to protect your plants from wasps, bees, and flies.

 How to make eucalyptus essential oil spray

-The essential oil comes in a highly concentrated form only ½ teaspoon eucalyptus oil is enough for 500 ml water.
-Dilute ½ teaspoon of eucalyptus essential oil with 500 ml and spray the solution to affected plants.
+The essential oil comes in a highly concentrated form.
+Only ½ teaspoon eucalyptus oil is enough for 500 ml water.
+Dilute ½ teaspoon of eucalyptus essential oil with 500 ml and spray the solution on affected plants.
 Use the solution every 7 to 14 days according to infestation until all bugs are gone.

 Note: Try spraying this solution on a small part of the plant to test how the plant reacts to it.